European Integration

 America

 Despite the possibility of economic competition, the Uninted States was a strong supporter of European integration.
-American officials concluded that integration was the bet way of preventing another world war as well as building a stringer counter weight toi the Sovit Union.
+American officials concluded that integration was the bet way of preventing another world war as well as building a stronger counter weight toi the Sovit Union.
 The United states also provide the security of a nuclear umbrella under which Europe could recover from the destruction of World War II and persue economic integration without having to face crippling levels of military spending to confront the Soviet challenge.

 Nationalism